cyclic-software/www/content/posts/take-your-file-system-to-the-cloud.md

 The `fs` module is incredibly helpful because it allows you to write, read, update, delete (and more!) files in your local system.
 Furthermore, you can do any of these actions synchronously or async, which gives you (the developer) a lot of freedom in how files are accessed and stored.

-As powerful as the `fs` module is, it loses its functionality when you move to production.
-You aren’t accessing the local system anymore.
+As powerful as the `fs` module is, in production relying on the local file system of a server puts the data at a big risk.
+And with serverless, not even possible.
 So long, and thanks for all the fish.

 But what if that wasn’t how it was?
 What if you could use cloud storage instead?
 And what if you didn’t have to learn everything about AWS to make it work?